nuxeo/nuxeo/docker/README.md

 #### NUXEO_CLID

-If provided when running a container, the value of `NUXEO_CLID` is copied to `/var/lib/nuxeo/instance.clid` at startup.
+The value of `NUXEO_CLID` is copied to `/var/lib/nuxeo/instance.clid` at startup.

-For instance, running:
+For instance, to run a container with a registered Nuxeo instance:

 ```bash
 docker run -it -p 8080:8080 -e NUXEO_CLID=<NUXEO_CLID> nuxeo/slim:11.1-SNAPSHOT
 ```

-allows to run a container with a registered Nuxeo instance.